-2019, marks 31 years after the demise of a former student leader of the University of Nairobi Titus Adungosi.
-However, all this time, his family, relatives, friends, clan and the whole nation at large has never been told exactly what transpired and happened and caused the death of Titus Adungosi while under the Kenyan prison care.
+2023 marks 35 years after the demise of a former student leader of the University of Nairobi, Titus Adungosi.
+However, all this time, his family, relatives, friends, clan, and the whole nation at large have never been told exactly what transpired and happened and caused the death of Titus Adungosi while under Kenyan prison care.

-The late Titus Adungosi (pictured R) was born in 1956 as the fifth born in a family of eight children although later his father married two more wives and got twelve more children bringing the total number of children to 20.
+The late Titus Adungosi was born in 1956 as the fifth child in a family of eight children, although later his father married two more wives and had twelve more children, bringing the total number of children to 20.

 Family members say the family led a good life owing to the fact that their head was good at farming and therefore was able to provide for his family.

-At school, Adungosi liked reading and researching and as such he did not take part in any sporting activity.
+At school, Adungosi liked reading and researching, and as such, he did not take part in any sporting activities.

-He was also a class perfect while in primary school which according to his half brother Fredrick who is also a Reverend in the Anglican Church, he did well.
+He was also class-perfect while in primary school, and according to his half-brother Fredrick, who is also a Reverend in the Anglican Church, he did well.

-Fredrick also remembers Adungosi as the greatest discipliner in the family who could not leave his young ones to go astray.
+Fredrick also remembers Adungosi as the greatest disciplinarian in the family who could not leave his young ones to go astray.

-“Titus used to cane us seriously whenever we went wrong and you could not joke around when he was there,” he recalled.
+“Titus used to take us seriously whenever we went wrong, and you could not joke around when he was there,” he recalled.

-The discipline that he instilled in his young ones made us cope up with life easily and most of our family members were used as good examples.
+The discipline that he instilled in his young ones made us cope with life easily, and most of our family members were used as good examples.

-The late Adungosi was dating a white lady whom the family members suppose he was planning to marry although it never came to be bearing in mind what followed in 1982.
+The late Adungosi was dating a white lady whom the family members suppose he was planning to marry, although it never came to mind what followed in 1982.

-In 1982, the late Titus Adungosi was a third-year student in the Faculty of Architecture, Design, and Development at the University of Nairobi and the first Chairman of the University of Nairobi Students Organization (SONU) before he was arrested and convicted by the then Chief Magistrate Mr. Abdul Rauf for 10 years imprisonment for sedition on the September 24, 1982 after the failed Kenyan military coup of August 1, 1982 attempt against the former President Moi’s regime.
+In 1982, the late Titus Adungosi was a third-year student in the Faculty of Architecture, Design, and Development at the University of Nairobi and the first Chairman of the University of Nairobi Students Organization (SONU) before he was arrested and convicted by the then Chief Magistrate, Mr. Abdul Rauf, for 10 years imprisonment for sedition on September 24, 1982, after the failed Kenyan military coup of August 1, 1982 attempt against the former President Moi’s regime.

-Adungosi`s half brother Fredrick explains that as a family they have never come to understand what really happened to the late immediately the family members who had visited him in prison left because what followed afterward was the news of his death.
+Adungosi`s half-brother Fredrick explains that as a family they have never come to understand what really happened to the late immediately the family members who had visited him in prison left because what followed afterwards was the news of his death.

 The family spokesman Maskini Odero says: